openeemeter/caltrack/data-prep/README.md

 ## Prepared Data Summary Statistics for Comparison

 To ensure that beta testers are working with the same datasets and that we are characterizing the datasets in a way that is helpful for other members of the technical working group as well as the general public, each beta tester will generate a set of summary statistics and perform a set of data quality checks that can be shared with the larger group through csvs saved to this repository.
-There will be three cleaned data reports generated by each beta tester: a project data summary file, a monthly electic summary file, monthly gas summary file, hourly electric summary file, daily gas summary file, and data integration summary file.
+There will be four cleaned data reports generated by each beta tester: a project data summary file, an hourly electric summary file, a daily gas summary file, and data integration summary file.
 Each file will be a .csv and will have the following general format:

 | Summary Stat | Value |
 | --- | --- |